jim-easterbrook/Photini/src/doc/manual/flickr.rst

 .. image:: ../images/screenshot_161.png

-If you upload an image that already has a ``flickr:photo_id`` keyword then Photini allows you to change the photograph's metadata instead of uploading a new photograph.
+If you upload an image that already has a ``flickr:id`` keyword then Photini allows you to change the photograph's metadata instead of uploading a new photograph.
 You can also replace the image itself, which might be useful if you've processed it in another application.

 .. _triple tag: https://en.wikipedia.org/wiki/Tag_(metadata)#Triple_tags